saikrishnags05/Project-for-Data-to-Decisions/Final/WrittenSummary.md

     ## [3] "Not Spanish/Hispanic/Latino" "Not Spanish/Hispanic/Latino"
     ## [5] "Not Spanish/Hispanic/Latino" "Not Spanish/Hispanic/Latino"

-We see that 15% of all rows are no shows.
-15% seems like a surprisingly high number of appointment no shows for any organization.
+We see that 15% of all rows are no-shows.
+15% seems like a surprisingly high number of appointment no-shows for any organization.
 This metric is worth looking into further.
 There are no NAs in the column or values we want to filter.

-**Step 9** Delete Rows that have “Not Collected” in variable Ethnic\_Identity.
+**Step 9** Delete Rows that have "Not Collected" in variable Ethnic\_Identity.

-**Step 10** I then discovered that the variable “ethnic\_identity” had the following classes *Mexican *Not Collected *Not Spanish/Hispanic/Latino *Other Hispanic or Latino \*Unknown
+**Step 10** I then discovered that the variable "ethnic\_identity" had the following classes *Mexican *Not Collected *Not Spanish/Hispanic/Latino *Other Hispanic or Latino \*Unknown

-I omitted the rows that had “Not collected” or “Unknown” since this information will not help with the interpretation of data.
+I omitted the rows that had "Not collected" or "Unknown" since this information will not help with the interpretation of data.

-I then changed “Mexican” to “Latino” and “Other Hispanic or Latino” to “Latino” I changed “Not Spanish/Hispanic/Latino” to “Not Latino” This leaves the data with 2 classes for the variable titled “ethnic\_identity” Latino Not Latino
+I then changed "Mexican" to "Latino" and "Other Hispanic or Latino" to "Latino" I changed "Not Spanish/Hispanic/Latino" to "Not Latino" This leaves the data with 2 classes for the variable titled "ethnic\_identity" Latino Not Latino

     ##  [1] "program_name"             "facility"
     ##  [3] "actual_date"              "event_name"